 Showy pink plumes bloom over bright chartreuse foliage edged in red.
 A perfect shade perennial … Continued

-Baptisia australis is an upright native perennial which typically grows 3-4′ tall and occurs in … Continued
+Baptisia australis is an upright native perennial which occurs in rich woods, thickets and along … Continued

 It’s hard to improve on the striking blue blooms of native baptisia, but ‘Pink Lemonade’ … Continued